Holy Land Pilgrimage

 - Airport taxes & fuel surcharges

-- Accommodations at centrally located first class hotels as follows: (or similar)
+- Accommodations at centrally located first class hotels: (or similar)

 - Transfers as per itinerary